 In Riyadh, Saudi Arabia, Aljassim and Jradi (38) noted that prolonged daily use of screens for more than two hours increased the risk of being overweight/obese among children.
 Barker et al. (35) reported that, on average, children in Saudi Arabia spend about 6 hours per day in front of screens.
 Moreover, children who spend long hours using screens tend to snack while doing so, and eventually, gain weight because they increase their energy intake while seated for a long period of time.
 Therefore, parents should abide by the recommendations for screen time use among children and employ strict parenting control when it comes to the excessive use of screens (39).

 Malik and Bakir (25) argued that, it seems that the lack of parental control over their children's food consumption patterns and physical activity is due to a widespread perception among parents that overweight is a sign of better health, high social status, beauty, and prosperity, in addition to an overwhelming aspiration to own TV, satellite dishes and cars; which are considered to be markers of financial progress.
-Al-Rukban (40) added that the lack of physical activity in Saudi Arabia can be attributed to the ability of adolescents to drive cars, which helps minimize physical activity and provides easy access to buy unhealthy diets and to spend less time to eat at home, where meals would be more nutritional.
+Al-Rukban (40) added that the lack of physical activity in Saudi Arabia can be attributed to the ability of adolescents to drive cars, which helps minimize physical activity and provides easy access to buy unhealthy diets and to spend less time eating at home, where meals would be more nutritional.

 Al-Nozha et al. (41) stressed that it is difficult to reduce excessive weight once it becomes established.
 It is becoming a priority to establish preschool, school and adolescent health programs, with the emphasis on increasing physical education hours and consumption of healthy food, by incorporating health messages into the school curricula.